vamb/aboutus/en-US/terms/agreement.md

 ### 1.1 Contracting Party.

-This Agreement is entered into between each Verified Member and Marine Online Pte Ltd. (“MOL”) for use the Transaction Services.
+This Agreement is entered into between each Verified Member and Marine Online Pte Ltd. (“MOL”) for use the Transaction Services and shall include the various Schedules hereto.

 ### 1.2 Transaction Terms.